 Homeowners who need money for major expenses such as medical bills or a kitchen renovation often decide to take out a home equity line of credit, or HELOC.

-But like any other type of loan that's secured by your home, a HELOC shouldn't be undertaken lightly.
-Failure to repay according to the loan terms could hurt your credit score and result in the loss of your home through foreclosure.
+Like any loan that uses your home as collateral, a HELOC is not to be regarded lightly.
+Failure to repay according to the loan terms will severely damage your credit score and result in you losing your home through foreclosure.

-Perhaps the biggest drawback is that if your home declines in value, you could end up owing more on your first mortgage and HELOC combined than your home is worth.
-This situation, referred to as being “upside down” or “underwater,” means you won’t be able to refinance your mortgage or sell your home without great difficulty.
+An even bigger drawback of a HELOC is that if your home value falls, you could end up owing more than your home is worth.
+This situation, known as being “upside down” or “underwater,” means you won’t be able to refinance your mortgage, and selling your home will be difficult.

 If the idea of taking out a HELOC seems less than appealing, there are a couple of other options to consider.

 Home equity loans are similar to HELOCs, but rather than receiving a line of credit, you get one lump sum.
 The amount you receive could be up to 85 percent of the equity in your property.

 A cash-out refinance removes your existing mortgage loan and provides you with a new one.
 This new loan is more than what your house is worth.
 The difference is what you get in cash.
 If your home is worth $400,000, and you owe $200,000 on the mortgage, you can refinance your loan for $275,000.
 The $75,000 will be what you will receive in cash.